morvai577/-.NET-7-Web-API-Entity-Framework-Jumpstart/docs/section-2.md

 ![image](SCR-20230423-pcw.jpeg)

 By implementing these changes, the project becomes more organized and easier to maintain, allowing for better separation of concerns and more efficient use of services and DTOs.

+# Dependency Injection
+Dependency injection is a software design pattern that allows us to implement loosely coupled code.
+In other words, it allows us to write code that is loosely coupled to other components, making it easier to maintain and test.
+Dependency injection allows us to inject services into controllers, repositories, and other classes.
+This way, we can easily swap out the implementation of a service without having to modify the code that uses it.

+## Constructor Injection
+ constructor injection is a technique used to provide a class with its dependencies, like services, through its constructor.
+It's a way of telling a class, "Hey, here's everything you need to do your job!"
+This approach helps keep your code organized, maintainable, and testable.

+In the context of a .NET Web API project, you often have controllers that depend on services to handle the business logic.
+Instead of creating these service instances directly within the controller, you can "inject" them through the controller's constructor.
+This way, the controller doesn't need to know how to create the service – it just receives a ready-to-use instance.

+Constructor injection relies on an Inversion of Control (IoC) container, which manages the creation and lifetime of objects for you.
+In .NET, the built-in dependency injection system handles this role.

+Let's consider an example using a `BooksController` and a `BookService`:

+1. First, define an interface for the `BookService`:

+      ```csharp
+      public interface IBookService
+      {
+          IEnumerable<Book> GetBooks();
+          // Other methods for handling books
+      }
+      ```
+2. Implements the `BookService`:

+      ```csharp
+      public class BookService : IBookService
+      {
+          public IEnumerable<Book> GetBooks()
+          {
+              // Implementation for getting books from a database, for example.
+          }
+          // Implement other methods for handling books
+      }
+      ```
+3. In the `BooksController`, inject the `IBookService` through the constructor:

+      ```csharp
+      [ApiController]
+      [Route("api/[controller]")]
+      public class BooksController : ControllerBase
+      {
+          private readonly IBookService _bookService;

+          public BooksController(IBookService bookService)
+          {
+              _bookService = bookService;
+          }

+          [HttpGet]
+          public IActionResult GetAllBooks()
+          {
+              var books = _bookService.GetBooks();
+              return Ok(books);
+          }

+          // Other action methods (POST, PUT, DELETE) would follow the same pattern.
+      }
+      ```
+4. Register the service in the IoC container (usually in the Startup.cs file):

+      ```csharp
+        services.AddScoped<IBookService, BookService>();
+      ```
+In this example, the `BooksController` receives an instance of `IBookService` through its constructor.
+The .NET dependency injection system takes care of creating the `BookService` instance and provides it to the controller.

+Constructor injection helps you adhere to the Dependency Inversion Principle, which states that high-level modules should not depend on low-level modules, but both should depend on abstractions (in this case, the `IBookService` interface).
+This makes your code more flexible, maintainable, and easier to test.